skyfox69/jsapi/README.md

 end
 ```

-To use custom model methods in two or more API components, a subclass of
+To use additional model methods in multiple API components, a subclass of `Jsapi::Model::Base`
-`Jsapi::Model::Base` can be integrated as below.
+can be use as below.

 ```ruby
 class BaseRange < Jsapi::Model::Base